jasp-stats/jasp-desktop/Docs/development/jasp-error-list.md

 #### Bayesian Correlation Matrix
 value errors for *r* the sample correlation co-efficient

-* Sample correlation co-efficient is undefined - not enough observations
+* Sample correlation co-efficient r is undefined - not enough observations
-* Sample correlation co-efficient is undefined - one (or more) variables contain infinity
+* Sample correlation co-efficient r is undefined - one (or more) variables contain infinity
-* Sample correlation co-efficient is undefined - one (or more) variables do not vary
+* Sample correlation co-efficient r is undefined - one (or more) variables do not vary